aelkner/hans_test/README.md

 * a Rest API for other components of the system to use to read and write data found on the django site.

-* a task handler, implemented using celery, to allow users to start long queries without being blocked while waiting for them to finish
+* a task handler, implemented using celery, to allow users to start long-running tasks without being blocked while waiting for them to finish

 The site is currently only ready to be run on a developer's machine.
 As it becomes ready for staging, there will need to be instructions added for the